 All students participating in Spanish Studies Abroad programs in Spain have the option of leasing a cell phone.
 For more information, see Optional Cell Phone Information.

-At this time, Spanish Studies Abroad does not offer a cell phone lease program for students studying in Argentina, Puerto Rico, or Cuba.
+At this time, Spanish Studies Abroad does not offer a cell phone lease program for students studying in Argentina or Puerto Rico.
 If you wish to have a cell phone while in one of these locations, you will need to investigate independent options.
 Upon arrival to your program, our staff will be happy to provide you with some guidance on this matter.

 Although everyone’s experience studying abroad is different, most students find that they face many challenges and rewards from studying abroad.
 Read your Student Handbook to find detailed information on cultural shock, cultural norms, and practical tips and information.

 Housing information is determined before the start of the program and is generally available about a week before the students leave for their program destination.
+Students will receive an email from the on-site staff.
 All host families must first undergo an interview process with Spanish Studies Abroad staff before being selected to provide housing.
 Students fill out an evaluation at the end of each program which Spanish Studies staff takes into consideration during the next housing cycle.

-While our Housing Coordinator tries to accommodate students’ requests, we cannot guarantee that all preferences will be met.
-On the Seville program, there are very few opportunities for students to be the only Spanish Studies student in a home, so these placements will be given on a first come first serve basis.
+While our Housing Coordinators from each location try to accommodate students’ requests, we cannot guarantee that all preferences will be met.
+On Seville programs (for example), there are very few opportunities for students to be the only Spanish Studies student in a home, so these placements will be given on a first come first serve basis.
 Housing in the Seville student residences is on a space-available basis.

 In the interest of meeting your goal of cultural immersion, it is the policy of Spanish Studies Abroad not to pair students from the same school in the same homestay during our semester and academic year programs.
-The Center encourages students to set aside American friendships temporarily, and develop a special relationship with Spanish friends, family and culture.
+We encourage students to set aside American friendships temporarily and develop a special relationship with Spanish-speaking friends, family and culture.
 If you indicated on your housing questionnaire that you would like to live near a friend, our Housing Coordinator will do what she can to place you accordingly.

 It is always a friendly gesture to bring your host family a small gift.
 This does not have to be something fancy or expensive.
 Typically students bring a small gift which reminds them of home.
 It is up to the individual student to decide what is best to bring.

-Internships are available while studying abroad in several different disciplines and are organized on a case-by-case basis.
-Students must first apply for an internship, using a separate internship application which includes references as well as an essay.
-The letters of reference and essay must be different from the materials provided in the student’s initial program application.
+Internships are available while studying abroad in several different disciplines and are organized on a case-by-case basis in Seville, Alicante, and Barcelona, Spain; San Juan, Puerto Rico; and Córdoba, Argentina.
+We do not offer internships in Havana, Cuba.
+Keep in mind that while we do offer internships in Barcelona, they are only available in the Spring.
+Students must first apply for an internship, using a separate internship application which includes a resume as well as a cover letter.
 If an internship application is approved, Spanish Studies staff then evaluates the needs and goals of the student and places them where they will be successful and gain experience in their field of choice.

 If you own a laptop computer, you may wish to bring it with you overseas so that you can use it for your studies abroad just as you do at home.
 However, you will obviously want to take extra steps to protect you computer against theft or damage.
 Naturally, you should never leave a laptop unattended in a public location.

-Wireless internet is available in select locations at each of the centers in Spain and Argentina where Spanish Studies currently maintains active programs; in Cuba you will need to purchase Wi-Fi internet cards at about $2 for one hour.
+Wireless internet is available in select locations at each of the centers in Spain, Argentina, and Puerto Rico where Spanish Studies currently maintains active programs.
+In Cuba, you will need to purchase Wi-Fi internet cards at about $2 for one hour.
 Staff in each site will be able to provide useful information regarding where wireless signals are most easily accessible.